themightycrypto/Profit-Pilot/README.md

 <p>Connect to remote web interface and access using smartphone.</p>

 <p>Transfer your BTC to USDT to save profits when the market drops!(Pro)</p>

+<p>Works with ProfitTrailer or Feeder or Magic, or without Feeder or Magic.
+You do not have to get both.</p>

 <p>And much more!</p>
 &nbsp;